 Sleeping with regular headphones on is not the most comfortable thing.
 Thankfully, most sleep headphones are designed in such a way that you can comfortably sleep in any position you wish while using them.

 Most of them are thin and exert so little pressure that you can comfortably sleep on your side while they’re on, of course, some of that will also depend on the type of pillows you use.
-In general, softer pillows allow for more comfortable use of headphones when sleeping.
+In general, softer pillows allow for a more comfy use of headphones when sleeping.

 However, if you decide to go for regular headphones, you’ll be better off sleeping on your back to avoid too much pressure on your ears and with it, ear fatigue.